mesuutt/ledger-cli-telegram-bot/README.md

 ledger-cli keeps account transactions in a simple text file and it is easy to use, fast and more powerful.

 I am using ledger-cli since 2016 and I love it a lot.

-I am spending money mostly when I am outside and writing ledger-cli transactions to a note app and moving the transactions to ledger-cli journal file.
-This is a little hard and time consuming work.
+I am spending money mostly when I am outside and keeping expenses with writing them to a note keeping app on mobile phone.
+Writing expenses from mobile phone and rewriting them to ledger-cli journal file little hard and time consuming work.

-Main goal of teledger is writing ledger-cli transactions easily from mobile phone. and final goal is to easily do all the work can be done from command-line on the mobile phone with easy special syntax.
+Main goal of teledger is writing ledger-cli transactions easily from mobile phone with easy special syntax. and final goal is to easily do all the work can be done from command-line on the mobile phone.

 #### Future List